 Once requirements have been fulfilled and verified, the Office of the Registrar will post the degree and mail the diploma with the established graduation date in May, August or December.
 The student must complete and the college office must verify all requirements within 45 days of graduation to have the degree posted with the applied-for graduation date.
 Students who meet the requirements for graduation at a later point in time will have an effective graduation date of the established graduation date in the following May, August, or December.

 Once graduate, pharmacy, and law students have filed an application for graduation and are certified to meet the requirements of graduation by their respective college/school office, the Office of the Registrar may post the degree dated the 15th of the following month.
-Pharmacy students cannot graduate prior to the established graduation date in May.
+Pharmacy, Occupational Therapy, and Master in Athletic Training students cannot graduate prior to the established graduation date in May.

-Graduating students who have attained academic excellence and high scholastic achievement on the basis of cumulative grade point average (G.P.A.) for 60 or more undergraduate hours at Drake University are recognized in the Commencement program with the following honors:
+Bachelor's, pharmacy, and occupational therapy degree-seeking students who have attained academic excellence and high scholastic achievement on the basis of cumulative grade point average (G.P.A.) for 60 or more hours at Drake University and John Dee Bright College students who have earned all 61 required JBC credits at Drake are recognized in the Commencement program with the following honors:

 Students who do not qualify for the above honors but who have attained a 4.00 average in their last 30 credit hours or a 3.80 average or better in their last 60 hours at Drake are graduated Cum Laude.
 A transfer student who does not complete 60 hours at Drake is graduated Cum Laude if he or she has attained a 4.00 average in the last 30 hours or a 3.80 grade point average or better in the last 45 to 59 hours.